indimail/indimail-docker/README.md

 podman pull ghcr.io/mbhangui/indimail:tag
 podman pull ghcr.io/mbhangui/indimail-web:tag
 ```
-Replace tag in the above command with one of the following from the below table
+Replace tag in the above command with one of the following tags from the below tables (built from Open Build Service or from github sources).

 **Runtime Container images built from indimail, indimail-mta packages from [Open Build Service](https://build.opensuse.org)**